Recol/DLSS-Updater/README.md

     ```

 ## Easy Anti Cheat
-- The tool will not globally block games as some games do allow for this, with that being said i will whitelist games as they appear if they do not function for this.
+- The tool will not globally block games as some games do allow for this, with that being said i will blacklist games as they appear if they do not function for this.

 ## Future Features